 CEO, Mike Gallacher thanked all involved for their contribution but reminded that the effort isn’t over.

 “There will always be a balancing act in these scenarios with the port sector to maintain the flow of the supply-chain which our nation would stop without.
 However, that doesn’t come without the focus of protecting our maritime workers, as well as Australia’s borders from threats like the Coronavirus.

 “The concern of the Coronavirus does not undermine our ports’ constant focus on biosecurity but reinforces it, affirming how essential it is for an island nation which relies on trade and tourism.
 It’s vital we remember that while the industry should be proud of their persistent efforts over the last few weeks, vigilance will be key to keep operations running safely and smoothly.

 “The Coronavirus has shown our industry’s resilience and understanding of urgent action needed to protect our borders, workers, and nation,” Mike concluded.

 Ports Australia will continue to share all relevant information from government departments, which is available across our website and all social media channels (Facebook, Twitter, and LinkedIn).
-The latest fact-sheet for the maritime industry produced by the Department of Health can be found here: https://www.health.gov.au/resources/publications/novel-coronavirus-2019-ncov-information-for-the-marine-industry.
+The latest information from government can be found on our website: https://www.portsaustralia.com.au/blog/up-to-date-coronavirus-advice.